Model Application for Occupancy - USDA Rural Development - rurdev usda 2026

 Contact us

-USDA loans come with whats called an occupancy requirement a rule that stipulates who can live in a USDA-funded property and when they can live there.
-First and foremost, your USDA-financed property must be your primary residence.
-You also need to intend to move into the home within 60 days of your loan closing.
+USDA loans come with an occupancy requirement.
+This is a rule that stipulates who can live in a USDA-financed property and when they can live there.
+First and foremost, the home must be your primary residence, meaning you must live in it full-time and plan to move in within 60 days of closing.

 PROGRAM SUMMARY Under the Section 515 program, USDA RD makes direct loans to developers to finance affordable multifamily rental housing for very low-income, low-income, and moderate-income families, for elderly people, and for persons with disabilities.